SuleimanFarah/sunpy/GSOC/2020/GSoC-2020-Amogh-Jahagirdar.md

   * Matching catalogues
     * Write lambdas to identify common parameters
     * Implement [matching algorithm](http://www.star.bris.ac.uk/~mbt/topcat/sun253/matchAlgorithm.html) from TOPCAT for the identified common parameters
-  * Expand hek2vso to be able to accomodate any data archive obtained from Fido and other sources
+  * Expand hek2vso to be able to accommodate any data archive obtained from Fido and other sources
   * Setup uniformity between different data catalogues such that all catalogues have the same attributes, thus increasing their usability
   * Other SunPy related tasks that may come up on the way